cosmicjs/docs/docs/guides/README.md

 # Guides
 Use the Cosmic guides to get started using select development libraries.
-For guides, have a new Bucket ready to add content

-### Pre-steps:
+## Pre-steps
+Before doing any coding, let's set up a Bucket with content using the following steps:
-1. Log in to your Cosmic account and Create a new Bucket.
+1. Log in to your [Cosmic account](https://app.cosmicjs.com) and Create a new Bucket.
 2. Add a new Object Type called `Blog`.
 Add optional Metafields to extend the content model.
-For brevity, we'll omit the Metafields and show you the basic steps of connecting to your content.
+For brevity, we'll omit the Metafields and show you the basic steps to connect to your content.
-3. Add a few Blog Objects.
+3. Add a few Blog Objects by clicking "+ Add New Blog" and fill out the `title`, `slug`, and `content` fields.

 ## React
-Comsic makes a great CMS for your React Apps.
+Cosmic makes a great [React CMS](https://www.cosmicjs.com/knowledge-base/react-cms) for your React websites and apps.
 Get started adding Cosmic-powered content into your React apps using the following steps:

 ### 1. Install a new React App using Create React App
 ```bash